Liquor Store Gondola Shelving

 - Section heights: 72-84in for maximum bottle capacity; 60in for feature endcaps and checkout-adjacent sections

-- Standard finishes: Platinum (PLT), Charcoal Black (CHR), Cool White (W08) 1-2 week ship
+- Standard finishes: Platinum (PLT), Charcoal Black (CHR), Cool White (W08) typical 1-3 business day ship

-- Catalog finishes for premium spirits environments and brand color matching 8-10 week lead time
+- Catalog finishes for premium spirits environments and brand color matching, 8-10 week lead time

 - Solid back panels for clean bottle wall presentation; pegboard for spirits accessories and bar tool displays

 Liquor store gondola serves two competing requirements: structural capacity for dense glass merchandise and visual presentation of product labels at customer eye level.
 DL shelf tilt, finish selection for premium spirits sections, and gondola height planning around your category mix are the fixture decisions that drive store performance.
-A poorly specified fixture in a liquor store means poor label visibility, slow customer selection, and product handled and returned to shelf all of which increase shrink.
+A poorly specified fixture in a liquor store means poor label visibility, slow customer selection, and product handled and returned to shelf, all of which increase shrink.

 Common Configurations for Liquor Stores